LGN520/farreach-public/ycsb-implementation.md

 - 10.9
 	+ Siyuan
 		* Support large value
-			- TODO: Add GETRES_LARGEVALUE and PUTREQ_LARGEVALUE w/ dynamic_serialize
+			- Add GETRES_LARGEVALUE and PUTREQ_LARGEVALUE w/ dynamic_serialize
+			- Use udprecvlarge_ipfrag for GETRES_LARGEVALUE in read
-			- TODO: Use udpsendlarge_ipfrag for PUTREQ_LARGEVALUE in update/insert
+			- Use udpsendlarge_ipfrag for PUTREQ_LARGEVALUE in update/insert
-		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)
+		* Encapsulate an individual class for GET/PUT/DEL/SCAN (general for each method) (NOT need InetAddress of ip and svraddr of udprecvfrom)
+		* TODO: Implement a LoadClient for loading phase and test LOADREQ
+			- TODO: Use udpsendlarge_ipfrag for LOADREQ
+			- NOTE: YCSB uses recordcnt for loading phase, where each request (MUST be INSERT) has a different key
 		* Code review
 			- TODO: Review code related with ByteBuffer
 			- TODO: Review code related with remote_client.c (e.g., add preparefinish_client in prebenchmark of farreach)
 		* TODO: Implement NoCacheClient, NetCacheClient, DistfarreachClient, DistnocacheClient, and DistcacheClient in YCSB (just with different methodids)
+		* Prepare for static workload
+			- TODO: If workload_mode = 0, pre-generate workloads for the two running partitions under each subthread of logical client
+			- TODO: During transaction phase, each logical client sends requests of pre-generated workload one by one while ignoring the input request
+			- TODO: Test static workload script
 	+ HuanCheng
+		* Implement StatisticsHelper
+			- TODO: Support to dump latency histogram
+			- TODO: Support to dump system aggregate thpt and per-server thpt
+			- TODO: For dynamic workload, store per-second statistics; while for static workload, store the final statistics
+			- TODO: Dump per-second or final statistics in postbenchmark phase
+			- TODO: Use scripts to aggregate statistics -> sum per-physical client thpt; calculate per-physical avg/medium/99P latency
 		* TODO: Use loading phase to pre-load 100M records into stoarge server (NOTE: without in-switch cache)
 			- TODO: Backup the loaded database files (NOT in /tmp; put in /home)
 			- TODO: Change permission to all users for rocksdb files after loading